 - Assign fault to the appropriate party such as the driver attempting an illegal U-turn in NYC.
 The assignment of fault identifies this person and his or her insurance company as the party that should be compelled to compensate you.

 - Calculate injury and demand damages.
 In a U-turn car accident claim, the defendant may be compelled to pay compensation to the injured plaintiff for medical expenses, lost wages, and additional losses, and for pain and suffering.
 To ensure you obtain the maximum compensation possible, David Resnick & Associates will calculate your current bills and hire consulting medical and financial experts to testify as to your pain, suffering, and long-term medical care needs and their costs, as well as your future financial losses due to your injuries.

 Most car accident claims can be settled out of court through our negotiations.
 If this does not prove possible in your case, because of the type of case preparation outlined above, David Resnick & Associates will be ready to present a strong and persuasive case in court on your behalf.

 Contact a New York City Car Accident Attorney About a U-Turn Accident

-If you have been injured in a New York City car accident caused by another driver’s attempt to make a U-turn, you may be entitled to demand compensation for your injuries and other losses.
+If you have been injured in a New York City car accident during a U-turn by another driver, you may be entitled to demand compensation for your injuries and other losses.
 Contact David Resnick & Associates, P.C., in New York for a review of your accident and legal options provided at no charge to you.